joseph-farruggio/joeyfarruggio.com-2022/src/blog/custom-post-loop-as-a-gutenberg-block.md

 </div>
 ```

-Within our render template, our block attributes, such as the block’s ID or classnames, are found in `$args['block']`.
-Our block data, fields we specified in `blocks/posts-loop/block.php`, are found in `$args[’data’]`.
+All of the data exposed to our block's render template is found in the `$args` variable.

 The response of WP_Query is exposed to this render template in `$data['posts']`.
 This is because of the work we did in `/blocks/posts-loop/block.php`.
 Here's the line specifically: